What the Bible Says About Bartholomew the Apostle

 Photo by Fa Barboza on Unsplash

-We may not know much about Bartholomew—his life before following Christ, his time as a disciple, or his accomplishments as an apostle—but what we do know about him leaves us a beautiful legacy.
+We may not know many details about Bartholomew the apostle, such as his life before following Christ, his day-to-day life as a disciple, or his accomplishments as an apostle.
+But what we do know about him leaves us a beautiful legacy.

 He shows us what it looks like to have a heart sincerely seeking truth.

-Bartholomew was searching the Scriptures, wanting to be led by the Holy Spirit, wanting to see the Messiah.
-And Jesus took notice, commending him.
+Nathanael, who we understand to be Bartholomew, was searching the Scriptures, wanting to be led by the Holy Spirit, wanting to see the Messiah (John 1:44-49).
+And Jesus took notice, commending him (verses 50-51).

-His simple faith guided his journey as a disciple and later a missionary sharing the gospel.
+His simple faith guided his journey as a disciple and later a missionary sharing the Gospel message.
 And his possible martyrdom means that he was making enough of a difference for Jesus that people would have taken notice.

 But above all, Bartholomew’s example is a promise to us that Jesus indeed notices those who seek Him in sincerity and humility.